sugs12/ISDM/isdm-project.md

 * Define the problem from a design thinking perspective.
 * Provide suggestions as to how the company can improve their operations.
 * Document the proposed solutions including any Information System models and work products.
-* Create diagrams that can be used to help explain, promote and visualise the new business system.
+* Create diagrams that can be used to help explain, promote, and visualise the new business system.
 * Discuss advantages and disadvantages of improving the overall system as well as the failures that can be associated with this.

-#### By achieving the above mentioned objectives and developing the information system, the travel company will be able to complete the following tasks more effectively:
+#### By achieving the above-mentioned objectives and developing the information system, the travel company will be able to complete the following tasks more effectively:

 * Sell holiday packages to potential customers efficiently.
 * Minimize the inbound call costs by reducing per-call handling time.